scalavision/bash4s/README.md

 It will print the script to screen instead of running it.

-The `printRich()` command will use the excellent [pprint](https://www.lihaoyi.com/PPrint/) library that is made by `Lihaoyi` and that is also built into ammonite.
+The `printRich()` command will use the excellent [pprint](https://www.lihaoyi.com/PPrint/) library that is made by `Lihaoyi`, it is also part of ammonite script engine.
 It will cut the output after specific amount of lines etc.

 You can also get a textual representation of the script with the `.txt` method.